Ratite

 Ratites (/ˈɹætaɪts/) are a polyphyletic group consisting of all birds within the infraclass Palaeognathae that lack keels and cannot fly.
-They are mostly large, long-necked, and long-legged, the exception being the kiwi, which is also the only nocturnal extant ratite.
+They are mostly large, long-necked, and long-legged, the exception being kiwi, which are the only nocturnal extant ratites.

 The understanding of relationships within the paleognath clade has been in flux.
 Previously, all the flightless members had been assigned to the order Struthioniformes, which is more recently regarded as containing only the ostrich.
 The modern bird infraclass Palaeognathae consists of ratites and the flighted Neotropic tinamous (compare to Neognathae).
 Unlike other flightless birds, the ratites have no keel on their sternum—hence the name, from the Latin ratis ('raft', a vessel which has no keel—in contradistinction to extant flighted birds with a keel).
 Without this to anchor their wing muscles, they could not have flown even if they had developed suitable wings.
 Ratites are a polyphyletic group; tinamous fall within them, and are the sister group of the extinct moa.
 This implies that flightlessness is a trait that evolved independently multiple times in different ratite lineages.

 Most parts of the former supercontinent Gondwana have ratites, or did have until the fairly recent past.
 So did Europe in the Paleocene and Eocene, from where the first flightless paleognaths are known.
 Ostriches were present in Asia as recently as the Holocene, although the genus is thought to have originated in Africa.
 However, the ostrich order may have evolved in Eurasia.
 A recent study posits a Laurasian origin for the clade.
 Geranoidids, which may have been ratites, existed in North America.

 Species

 Living forms

-The African ostrich is the largest living ratite.
-A large member of this species can be nearly 2.8 m tall, weigh as much as 156 kg, and can outrun a horse.
+The African ostriches are the largest living ratites.
+A large member of these species can be nearly 2.8 m tall, weigh as much as 156 kg, and can outrun a horse.

 Of the living species, the Australian emu is next in height, reaching up to 1.9 m tall and about 50 kg.
-Like the ostrich, it is a fast-running, powerful bird of the open plains and woodlands.
+Like the ostriches, it is a fast-running, powerful bird of the open plains and woodlands.